Do you ever wish you could get an extra 5 minutes underwater when you go scuba diving?

 Taking PADI continuing education courses is going to enhance your diving experiences and improve your air consumption drastically.
 PADI have a course that is aimed at improving your buoyancy and breathing technique – The PADI Peak Performance Buoyancy Specialty course (PPB).

-So next time you are creating bubbles, whether here in Thailand or elsewhere, try some of these tips and tricks and you’ll be sure to get your extra 5 minutes underwater, I know it has certainly helped me.
+Next time you are blowing bubbles, whether here in Thailand or elsewhere, try some of these tips and tricks and you’ll be sure to get your extra 5 minutes underwater, I know it has certainly helped me.